 Marketing Mistake # 3 – Failure to showcase your personal assets.

 As an independent agent, I’m sure you were taught during training that ultimately it’s up to you to sell the company’s product or services and the client will ultimately buy because he or she likes or trusts you.
 Well considering personal like-ability and trust are major factors in your success, than you need to make sure your marketing budget goes towards showcasing your personal assets.
 This might mean spending more money on entertainment, social media exposure, and personal promotional products.
 I would recommend that you allow the company to spend its dollars on larger campaigns that promote corporate brand awareness, while you spend your resources on building your personal brand.

-Imagine That Promo has programs designed to promote independent agents regardless of your budget.
+Minion Media Group has programs designed to promote independent agents regardless of your budget.
 We can assist you with your social media, blogs, and personal website.
-ImagineThatPromo.com offers custom promotional products with NO MINIMUM order required and NO SET UP FEES.
+ImagineThatPromo.com offers custom promotional products with NO SET UP FEES.
 If you would like more information about this program or you have questions about any of our other products or services you can contact me at firstname.lastname@example.org.